 The Worst putter takes the first shot – When the ball is already on the greens, let the worst putter do the first shot and the best putter be the last to ensure accurate hitting of the hole.

 How Long Does A Golf Scramble Take?

-Do not be mistaken, however, as this is not the same as the Best Ball, where the lowest score obtained by one of the golfers from the team will be the team score.
-We hope our guide helps you better to understand ” how does a golf scramble work? ” – now get out on the course and give it a go!
+We hope our guide helps you better understand “what is a golf scramble?” – now get out on the course and give it a go!